Handling and restraint: General principles

 Handling method

-Choice of an appropriate method to pick up, carry and/or restrain an animal is perhaps the most crucial aspect of handling.
+Choice of an appropriate method to pick up, carry and/or restrain an animal is a crucial aspect of handling.
 The method needs to be suited to the particular species (see specific recommendations below); any strain or individual differences also need to be taken into account.
 More anxious strains/individuals may be much slower to habituate to some methods, requiring further training and/or adjustment of handling techniques, until they are calm and have learned that handling is not a threat.
+In all cases, when lifting an animal their body should be appropriately supported.

 Restraint

 Correct positioning of both the handler and animal is necessary to achieve quick and secure restraint.
 Animals need to feel secure and to be completely immobile to avoid struggling, which would promote anxiety and could result in injury to the animal or handler.
-During restraint, the animal should be gripped with just sufficient force to hold it firmly and securely, but not so tightly that it causes discomfort, compromises the animal’s breathing or causes bruising.
+During restraint, animals should be held firmly and securely, but not so tightly that it causes discomfort, compromises the animal’s breathing or causes bruising.

 Observing the animal's response